*UPDATE: EBOLA CRISIS IN LIBERIA*

 The conflict left the country’s infrastructure destroyed and with 83% of its population living below the poverty line.
 The unemployment rate stands at 85% and the literacy rate at 52%.

 Over 500,000 children in Liberia are not in school.
-UNICEF says, of those enrolled in school, 42% of them sit on the bare floor without desks or properly trained teachers to provide appropriate instructions and there are no adequate books in which to learn.
+UNICEF says, of those enrolled in school, 42% of them sit on the bare floor without desks or properly trained teachers to provide appropriate instructions and there are no adequate books with which to learn.
+Poverty, lack of hygiene facilities or clean water, few materials, teenage pregnancy, and poorly trained professionals, are just some the challenges facing both the children and young adults today in Liberia.

 There’s still a long way to go toward making sure that every child is able to get a quality education in Liberia.
 However, with the support of Lifting Liberia and its donors, children are beginning to get the opportunities they need to become champions of recovery in Liberia.